 The GenApi lets you define abstract features according to their name, interface type, and meaning and make them accessible by a unified API and GUI.

-However, GenApi does not provide defined sets of features for certain devices such as cameras.
-These standard feature lists are provided separately.
-GenApi, however, supports these lists by means of the NameSpace and the StandardNameSpace attributes (see section 2.8.1).
+In addition GenApi defines a set of features suitable for machine vision cameras.
+Features are described in a separate standard module dale Standard Feature Naming Convention (SFNC)